Benzodiazepines

 - Cognitive behavioral therapy for encouraging a positive, proactive approach to anxiety management

-With dual diagnosis treatment, rehab centers like Recovery Bay are able to set the stage for long-term success in benzo recovery.
+With dual diagnosis treatment, rehab centers like Recovery Bay can set the stage for long-term success in benzo recovery.

 Withdrawal Risks